BerriAI/litellm/docs/my-website/docs/adding_provider/directory_structure.md

 # Directory Structure

-When adding a new provider, you need to create a directory structure for the provider that follows the following structure:
+When adding a new provider, you need to create a directory for the provider that follows the following structure:

 ```
 litellm/llms/